HelpMe-Pls/Life-Engineering/Frontend/Tips & Tools/Interview prep.md

 ### Behavioral
 - Typically, behavioral interview [questions](https://www.techinterviewhandbook.org/behavioral-interview-questions) can be split into several types:
 	- Getting to know your career preferences, ambitions and plans
-	- Discuss details of experiences or projects written in your resume
+	- Discuss [[Progressive Overload#Behavioral - What to tell |the details]] of experiences or projects written in your resume
 	- "Tell me about a time where you" type of questions where you describe how you demonstrated certain traits or responded to a situation
 - Display pride in previous work-related experiences you've had.
 And have some questions [[Interviewer questions |prepared]].
 Take this time to learn something about what is being sought.
 - Prepare your stories to [[Behavioral questions |showcase fit]] to the company's culture / core values.
 - Refrain from exaggerating your abilities or being negative towards yourself.
+> Do whatever it takes to not sound desperate, even if you are.
 - Rather than saying "I failed at that task", you could say that task was challenging but provided me with some ideas for future areas of research to explore.
 - Additionally, avoid excessive slang cursing or inappropriate humor.